gnif/LookingGlass/doc/faq.rst

    %ProgramData%\Looking Glass (host)\looking-glass-host.txt

-You can also find out where the file is by right clicking on the tray icon and selecting "Log File Location".
+You can also open the log file by right clicking on the Looking Glass system tray icon, then clicking *Open Log File*.
+This opens the log file in Notepad.

 The log file for the looking glass service is located at::